 With large-scale data breaches making the headlines every other day, users are much more aware of data protection laws and much more concerned about privacy in general.
 Trust in social media platforms over the years has plummeted to an all-time low.

 Companies are expected to build trust through transparency.
 While it may not be an easy endeavor, those that fail to be transparent about their data collection, storage, and protection practices are likely to face excessive scrutiny from the public.

 The rise of data protection as a service

 Companies focusing on data security are striving to meet the increasing needs of concerned consumers.
 In fact, the data protection as a service market is expected to be worth $18.96BN by 2026.
 So it’s not surprising that tech hubs all around the world are developing new and exciting ways to scale and deploy data protection services to the end user.

 What can you do?

-Information privacy will become an even hotter topic once technologies bring more invasive tools.
-You’ll be surrounded by facial recognition cameras, smart speakers that listen to your conversations, e-textiles, wearable health monitors, and other data-gathering gadgets.
+Information privacy will become an even hotter topic once technologies create more invasive tools.
+You’ll be surrounded by facial-recognition cameras, smart speakers that listen to your conversations, e-textiles, wearable health monitors, and other data-gathering gadgets.

-- Use tools and services that enhance your privacy.
-Choose private search engines, private email providers, privacy-focused browsers.
-And use encryption tools — they’re much more user-friendly than they sound.
+Use tools and services that enhance your privacy.
+Choose private search engines, private email providers, and privacy-focused browsers.
+And use encryption tools — they’re much more user friendly than they sound.
 NordPass itself uses state-of-the-art encryption to protect your passwords.
-While NordVPN makes sure your traffic is invisible to your internet service provider.
+In addition, NordVPN makes sure your traffic is invisible to your internet service provider.

-- Don’t need it?
+Don’t need it?
 Don’t use it.
 Don't sign up if you don’t really need the service.
-And if you do need it, read the fine print before clicking “Agree”.
-If the fine print is too fine to be read, look for comments and reviews regarding the service’s privacy policies.
+And if you do need it, read the fine print before clicking “Agree.”
+If the fine print is too dense to be read, look for comments and reviews regarding the service’s privacy policies.